andresbejarano/ImageInterpolation/README.md

 </div>

 # ImageInterpolation
-An implementation of bi-linear, barycentric and Shepard interpolation mehods applied to images.
+An implementation of bi-linear, barycentric and Shepard interpolation methods applied to images.

 ## Requirements
 The program requires [VTK](https://www.vtk.org/).
 Please download it, compile and install before running this program.